theshreyas/magento-2-quickies/README.md

 **MoveOutofStockToLast** - This module Display out of stock products to the end of category page.

-**OrderGridExport** - This module provides additional options in admin order grid export, like 'export xls' and 'export custom csv'.
+**OrderGridExport**,**ProductGridExport** - This module provides additional options in admin order & product grid export, like 'export xls' and 'export custom csv'.

 **RenameCountry** - Rename Country

 **SetupDataWithCSV** - Setup Data Patch for Bulk upload through CSV

+**ShowHeaderFooteronCheckout** - Display Header-Footer on Checkout Pages

 **SystemXML** - All System Configurations Reference with examples